TWDH/Development/赫桑的算法宝典/2.LeetCode Hot and Interview/8.Resume & Interview/Basic & Phone Interview.md

    - If this is the right job for me, I'm sure we can come to an agreement on salary.

    - I don’t feel comfortable sharing that.

+   - compensation commensurate with experience

+   - I don't have a specific number in mind.
+I am open to discussing any competitive offer

    - ```
      To me, salary is important.
 But I care more about team, the company culture and how much I can contribute.
 Do you have a range for this role that you can share?